josiemundi/knative-eventing-blockchain-demo/README.md

 - A Kubernetes cluster (a single node cluster running on Docker desktop is fine and is used to build this example).
 I have tested using Docker desktop only so far.
 - kubectl
 - Istio installed (or another Gateway provider such as Gloo).
 You will need cluster local gateway set up (instructions to install Istio and information about cluster-local-gateway can be found at [this](https://knative.dev/docs/install/installing-istio/) link).
 - Knative installed as per [this](https://knative.dev/docs/install/any-kubernetes-cluster/) documentation.
+(Has been updated and tested using Knative 0.15)

 ## Installing Knative